thomasjk0831/FetchRewards-be/README.md

 **#Transaction table Schema**

 {
-    "id: : "transaction id"
+    "id: : "transaction id",

-    "payer": "payer name for this transaction"
+    "payer": "payer name for this transaction",

-    "points": "points for this transaction"
+    "points": "points for this transaction",

-    "timestamp": "string containing the time transaction was created" }
+    "timestamp": "string containing the time transaction was created", }